Understanding And Optimizing Your Search Bar

 Recent Searches: Clicking the search bar shows you a dropdown of your recent searches.

-Highlighted Results: The system highlights descriptions, copyrights, and tags that match your query to help you understand why certain results are returned.
+Highlighted Results: The system highlights descriptions, copyrights, and tags that match your query, helping you understand why certain results are returned.

-Smart Filters: Use smart filters in the filter bar to refine your search results by color, tags, and more.
-Add or remove filters easily to adjust results dynamically.
+Smart Filters: Use them to refine your search results by color, tags, and more.
+Add or remove filters easily to dynamically adjust results.

-Note: Searching for assets on the homepage does not reset your smartfilters, but instead combines your search with the smartfilters that have been set.
+Note: Searching for assets on the homepage does not reset your smartfilters; instead, it combines your search with the smartfilters that have been set.

 Bynder Accepted Markup For The Search Bar